ipkevin/bandsite/readme.md

 * Tablet - 768px
 * Desktop - 1280px

-Specific styling choice:
+Specific styling choices:
+* Hero Title scales continuously at smaller screen sizes:
-* Title in the Hero Banner - I matched the mockup at 320p, but then scaled this title/header up continuously until it hit the tablet breakpoint.
-It just looks better to have it scaling up at the lower viewport sizes.
+** I matched the mockup at 320p, but then scaled the title in the hero banner up continuously until it hit the tablet breakpoint.
+It just looks better to have it scaling up at the smaller viewport sizes.
-* Hero Banner - Again, it scales up in size continously then hits a maximum height at a certain point as otherwise it would look too huge and push content below the fold after a certain point.
+* Hero Banner scales but has a max height:
+** The hero banner images scales up in size continously until it hits a maximum height.
+Then it stops growing vertically as otherwise it would look too huge and push content down to below the fold after a certain point.
-* Content Area width - I limited the max width of the content area to 1735px so that it would remain readable on super wide screens.
-Some of the background elements/colors continue to extend with the screen though.
+* Content Area has a max width:
+** I limited the max width of the content area (images & text) to 1735px so that it would remain manageable on super wide screens.
+However, the background colors & images continue to extend with the screen for aesthetic reasons.

 ## Installation